EdwinVW/dapr-workshop/Assignment03/step-by-step.md

    - finecollectionservice
    ```

    The `route` field tells Dapr to forward all messages send to the `collectfine` topic to the `/collectfine` endpoint in the app.
-The `scopes` field restricts this subscription to the service with app-id `finecollectionservice` only.
+The `scopes` field restricts this subscription to only the service with app-id `finecollectionservice` only.

 Now your FineCollectionService is ready to receive messages through Dapr pub/sub.
 But there is a catch!
 Dapr uses the [CloudEvents](https://cloudevents.io/) message format for pub/sub.
 So when we send a message through pub/sub, the receiving application needs to understand this format and handle the message as a `CloudEvent`.
 Therefore we need to change the code slightly.
 For now, you will parse the incoming JSON by hand (instead of ASP.NET Core model binding doing that for you).
 You will change this later when you will use the Dapr SDK for .NET.